Thai Airways Logo

 1. The smooth lines resemble flowing silk, an ancient Thai craft unmatched throughout Asia.

-2. The emblem’s shape is similar to that of a tropical orchid flower.
+2. The emblem’s shape resembles that of a tropical orchid.
 The local climate is perfect for this luxurious plant.

 3. The abstract pattern imitates traditional Thai artistic motifs.
 It is a reflection of classical art.